Qishi-Hu/MimasA7-SLI/README.md

 ## Demo Version

 A [demo verison](https://github.com/Qishi-Hu/MimasA7-SLI-Demo/tree/main) of this project (before the integration of PCB) is capable of demosntrating each pattern frame at slow motion.

+## Offline Version

+A [offline verison](https://github.com/Qishi-Hu/MimasA7-SLI-Demo/tree/main) of this project dedicted to the SLI Pattern Generation using a SD card, without taking HDMI input.
+The logics are driven by the local FPGA clock instead of relying on the HDMI Rx clock.